 - Discrete event systems

 - Human-machine systems

-The JESA is published regularly by the IIETA as of 2019, with six regular issues (excluding special issues) and one volume per year.
+The JESA is published regularly by the IIETA, with six regular issues (excluding special issues) and one volume per year.

 Peer Review Statement

 The IIETA adopts a double blind review process.
 Once submitted, a paper dealing with suitable topics will be sent to the editor-in-chief or managing editor, and then be reviewed by at least two experts in the relevant field.
 The reviewers are either members of our editorial board or special external experts invited by the journal.
 In light of the reviewers’ comments, the editor-in-chief or managing editor will make the final decision over the publication, and return the decision to the author.

 There are four possible decisions concerning the paper: acceptance, minor revision, major revision and rejection.
 Acceptances means the paper will be published directly without any revision.
 Minor revision means the author should make minor changes to the manuscript according to reviewers’ comments and submit the revised version to the IIETA.
 The revised version will be accepted or rejected at the discretion of the editor-in-chief or managing editor.
 Major revision means the author should modify the manuscript significantly according to reviewers’ comments and submit the revised version to the IIETA.
 The revised version will be accepted or rejected at the discretion of the editor-in-chief or managing editor.
 Rejection means the submitted paper will not be published.

 If a paper is accepted, the editor-in-chief or managing editor will send an acceptance letter to the author, and ask the author to prepare the paper in MS Word using the template of IIETA.